Speaker Bios

 McCoy holds a master's degree in economic and political development from Columbia University and a master's degree in international relations from the Institut des Etudes Politiques (Sciences Po) Paris.

-Arthur Nelson
+Arthur Nelsen

 Sergeant, Organized Crime Division, Human Trafficking Unit, Austin Police Department

-Art Nelson, a sergeant in the Organized Crime Division’s Human Trafficking Unit in Austin, Texas, is an experienced law enforcement professional and a former U.S. Army infantry officer spanning 25 years of public service.
+Art Nelsen, a sergeant in the Organized Crime Division’s Human Trafficking Unit in Austin, Texas, is an experienced law enforcement professional and a former U.S. Army infantry officer spanning 25 years of public service.

-As a commissioned master peace officer, Nelson has spent over 17 years serving the community in Austin.
+As a commissioned master peace officer, Nelsen has spent over 17 years serving the community in Austin.
 He has held a variety of investigatory and supervisory positions in the department examining transnational and interstate criminal organizations.
 In addition, he leads, trains, and oversees large team of detectives in the department’s Human Trafficking Unit.

 Paul Pellizzari